The First Barbecue of 2015 with Meat Porter:

 I then finished the meal with a lemon cheesecake on a ginger base, served with new season English strawberries soaked in Cassis, and a little chocolate mint (this plant is a marvel of nature!)

-Disclaimer: We were offered a gluten free barbecue box from Meat Porter to review – all content is editorially given.
+Disclaimer: We were offered a gluten free barbecue box from Meat Porter (now trading as Heartier) to review – all content is editorially given.